 Soak beans overnight in a large bowl – use plenty of water because they expand.

-The next day, preheat oven to 150°C. Pour off water and fill a pot with fresh, hot water.
+The next day, preheat the oven to 150°C. Pour off water and fill a pot with fresh, hot water.
 Add the baking soda and boil for 10 minutes.
 Watch like a hawk – they will froth up and boil over if allowed.

 Rinse well with cold water.